royy29/Bulk-custom-post-publisher-wordpress-/README.md

 ## License

-This plugin is open-source and available under the MIT License.
+This plugin is open to all and anyone can use it.
+Thank me later!

 ## Support